Bylaws of the Will County Beekeepers Association

 SECTION 1 - ACCEPTANCE

-These bylaws are accepted at the time of adoption by a majority vote of current members, new members upon registration as well as any guest during sanctioned organization meetings and/or gatherings.
+These bylaws are accepted at the time of adoption by a majority vote of current members and new members upon registration during sanctioned organization meetings and/or gatherings.

 SECTION 2 - AMENDMENTS OR CHANGES.